×

-What Causes Osgood-Schlatter Disease?
+Causes of Osgood-Schlatter Disease

 Osgood-Schlatter disease is caused by repetitive pulling of the patellar tendon at the tibial tuberosity (the point where the patellar tendon attaches to the shin bone).
 The disease commonly affects children during their pre-adolescent growth spurt (around 10-14 years old).
 Since bones usually grow more rapidly at this point in development, muscles and tendons may become tight, causing the pulling on the patellar tendon that is characteristic of this disease.
-Tight quadricep and hamstring muscles and sports or activities that require frequent running or jumping are also causes of this disease.
+Tight quadriceps, hamstring muscles, and sports or activities that require frequent running or jumping are also causes of this disease.

 Osgood-Schlatter Disease Risk Factors